Pamplona is a beautiful haven situated in Spain’s northern Navarra Region

 Don’t forget to wander down the Old City, and enjoy some of the fantastic tapas bars whilst enjoying the magnificent legacy of the past.
 Pamplona’s architecture is among the most sophisticated and majestic, ideal for those holiday snapshots, a visit to the city’s Taconera Park is well worth it to see an original array of artistic surprises.

-The top things to do in Pamplona include visiting the impressive cathedral, the hitosric parks and the great city walls.
-Eating out in Pampona is a real treat and great fun if you plan to sample every tapas bar you can find.
+The top things to do in Pamplona include visiting the impressive cathedral, the historic parks and the great city walls.
+Eating out in Pamplona is a real treat and great fun if you plan to sample every tapas bar you can find.

 View Larger Map